Chart Color Schemes

 An assessment of population growth drivers in Belfield reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of Australian Bureau of Statistics (ABS) population updates for the broader area, and new addresses validated by AreaSearch since the Census, the suburb of Belfield's population is estimated at around 7563 as of November 2025.
-This reflects an increase of 1008 people, a rise of 15.4%, since the 2021 Census which reported a population of 6555 people.
-The change was inferred from the resident population estimate of 7537 by AreaSearch following examination of the latest ABS Education and Workforce (ERP) data release in June 2024, along with an additional 610 validated new addresses since the Census date.
-This level of population results in a density ratio of 4248 persons per square kilometer, placing Belfield in the top 10% of national locations assessed by AreaSearch, indicating high demand for land in the area.
-Belfield's growth of 15.4% since the 2021 Census exceeded that of both the SA3 area (4.8%) and the SA4 region, marking it as a growth leader.
-Population growth was primarily driven by overseas migration contributing approximately 74.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validation, the Belfield statistical area's population is estimated at around 6,990 as of Nov 2025.
+This reflects an increase of 435 people since the 2021 Census, which reported a population of 6,555.
+The change was inferred from AreaSearch's estimate of 6,851 residents following examination of ABS's latest ERP data release (June 2024) and validation of 610 new addresses since the Census date.
+This level of population equates to a density ratio of 3,927 persons per square kilometer, placing Belfield in the top 10% nationally according to AreaSearch.
+Belfield's growth of 6.6% since the 2021 census exceeded its SA3 area's growth rate of 5.7%.
+Overseas migration contributed approximately 74.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for areas not covered by this data.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2-level projections for areas not covered by this data, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Examining future population trends, the suburb is expected to grow by just below the median of statistical areas across the nation, with an increase of 780 persons projected by 2041 based on aggregated SA2-level projections.
-This reflects a reduction of 0.6% in total over the 17 years.
+Future population trends indicate an increase just below the median statistical area nationally, with Belfield expected to grow by 864 persons to 2041, reflecting a gain of 8.7% over the 17-year period.

 Frequently Asked Questions - Population